 When you imagine a cool glass of fruit juice, chances are its a tall bright glass of orange juice that pops into your head.
 It’s a staple at most breakfast tables and you’d probably find some in everyone’s refrigerator.

 How Much Orange Juice is Too Much?

 There are plenty of ways you could enjoy your serving of orange juice: freshly squeezed, as part of a smoothie or as an ingredient in your juicing adventures at home.

-Now that we know how much orange juice we should be having every day, let’s take a closer look at the health benefits and potential health risks of this tasty treat.
+Now that we know large amounts of orange juice are bad for you, let’s take a closer look at the health benefits and potential health risks of this tasty treat.

 Health Benefits of Orange Juice

 It’s one of the things most of us learn as small children – orange juice is very good for you and will help keep the flu at bay!
 And this is completely true.
 Orange juice has a huge number of health benefits along with its great taste, which is one of the reasons it’s so popular.

 We’ve put together a list of the reasons that make orange juice so great.

 It’s a Great Source of Vitamin C

 Let’s start with the one that we all know: orange juice is absolutely packed with vitamin C. One glass of it has about 50mg of vitamin C, almost the 70-90mg that’s recommended you have each day.
 A glass of orange juice really does set you up for the day ahead!

 - It protects your body’s cells.

 - It keeps your blood vessels, cartilage, bone and skin healthy.

 - It improves how your body heals itself when you get a cut or wound.

 - It boosts your immune system, putting you at lower risk of developing common colds and flus.

 Orange Juice is Full of Antioxidants